Where to Stay in Boston for First-Timer Visitors

 The hotel restaurant, Amuse, offers French cuisine such as onion soup, lobster bouillabaisse, and steak frites.

-Le Méridien is close to Central Square Subway Station.
+Le Méridien is close to the Central Square Subway Station.

 Logan Airport Hotels in Boston